finos/tracdap/doc/app_dev/tutorial/chapter_1_hello_world.rst

 tenant called "ACME_CORP".

-Objects are the basic resources held in the platform, each object is described by an :class:`ObjectDefinition<trac.metadata.ObjectDefinition>` which can hold one of a number of types of object.
+Objects are the basic resources held in the platform, each object is described by an :class:`ObjectDefinition<tracdap.metadata.ObjectDefinition>` which can hold one of a number of types of object.
 Here we are creating a SCHEMA object, we build the object definition using the schema created earlier.

 We also want to tag our new schema with some informational attributes.
 These attributes describe the schema object and will allow us to find it later using metadata searches.
-Tags can be applied using :class:`TagUpdate<trac.metadata.TagUpdate>` instructions when objects are created.
+Tags can be applied using :class:`TagUpdate<tracdap.metadata.TagUpdate>` instructions when objects are created.
 Here we are applying three tags to the new object, two are categorical tags and one is descriptive.

-The last step is to call :meth:`createObject()<trac.api.TracMetadataApi.createObject>`, to send our request to the TRAC metadata service.
+The last step is to call :meth:`createObject()<tracdap.api.TracMetadataApi.createObject>`, to send our request to the TRAC metadata service.

 .. literalinclude:: ../../../examples/apps/javascript/src/hello_world.js